OSU-NLP-Group/LLM-Planner/e2e/README.md

 ### Setup

-Please be in the `e2e/` directory for the following commands~
+Please be in the `e2e/` directory to run the following commands.

 ```
 conda create -n llm-planner python=3.8 -y